These summertime gin and tonic cocktails will make the living EASY! Simple and reliable G&T made Three Ways!

-Summer to me is synonymous with sitting in my garden and enjoying the weather, even better with a summer cocktail in hand.
+Summer to me is synonymous with sitting in my garden and enjoying the weather.
 I’ve been dreaming of doing nothing but this all weekend long.

 Earl Grey Gin and Tonic